erthink/t1ha/README.md

 when **_(m[2i] + k[2i]) mod 2^32 == 0_** or **_(m[2i+1] + k[2i+1]) mod
 2^32 == 0_**, in which case the opposite multiplier will not affect the result of hashing, i.e. NH function just ignores part of the input data.
+I called this an "blinding multiplication".
 That's all.
-For more related info please google for "[UMAC NH key recovery attack](https://www.google.com/search?q=umac+nh+key+recovery+attack)".
+More useful related information can be googled by "[UMAC NH key recovery attack](https://www.google.com/search?q=umac+nh+key+recovery+attack)".